nodejs/TSC/Moderation-Policy.md

 venue *may* be ignored.

-All Collaborator's are cautioned, however, that any statements made publicly by members of the Node.js GitHub Organization *will* be interpretted by readers as reflecting on the project as a whole, despite the statement above.
-It is therefore important for Collaborator's to remain cognizant of how their statements will be interpreted and what impact such statements may have on the project.
+All Collaborator's are cautioned, however, that any statements made publicly by members of the Node.js GitHub Organization *will* be interpreted by readers as reflecting on the project as a whole, despite the statement above.
+It is therefore important for Collaborators to remain cognizant of how their statements will be interpreted and what impact such statements may have on the project.